 - It is Georgia Tech policy that a principal investigator must devote at least 1% effort to a sponsored program OR a level of effort as required by a sponsor over the term of the award.
 After the award is granted and accepted, the PI and key personnel are committed to provide that proposed level of effort over the budget period unless the sponsor permits otherwise.
-Read more about the Georgia Tech's minimum effort policy or watch this video on the minimum effort policy.
+Read more about the Georgia Tech's minimum effort policy.

 - Sponsored activities may not result in any employees receiving compensation at a rate in excess of their authorized salary or academic rate.
 For multiyear projects, the budget should take into consideration any possible salary increases.

 - The fringe benefit rate covers expenses associated with salaries, such as insurance, retirement benefits, etc. These are a direct cost to a sponsored project, are clearly related to the salaries and wages to be paid, and are shown as a separate entry in the budget.

 - Full fringe benefit rates are applied to direct salary and wages of full-time employees and to part-time employees who work at least 50% time at Georgia Tech.

 - Partial fringe benefits are applied to direct salary and wages of part-time employees who work less than 50% time at the Institute.
 These employees do not participate in the retirement, group health, and other insurance plans.